 - Set them word related challenges such as anagrams, word searches, spelling lists

-Preparing your child for the 7+ exam requires a structured and supportive approach that focuses on developing their skills and confidence.
+Preparing your child for the 7 Plus exam requires a structured and supportive approach that focuses on developing their skills and confidence.
+Regardless of when you start preparing, remember that every child is different, so tailor your approach to suit your child's learning style and pace.
+Be patient, understanding and supportive throughout the preparation process.

-- Focus on Basic Skills: Ensure your child has a strong foundation in basic skills such as reading, writing and maths.
+7 Plus entry exams tend to focus on English and Mathematics skills, so this is the time to ensure your child has a strong foundation in basic skills.
 Help them form a daily reading habit and try to foster a love for reading.
 This can include reading aloud for ten minutes to you, spending time reading independently or even listening to audiobooks.
-Regular reading not only improves vocabulary but also enhances comprehension skills and creativity.
-You can also practise writing short stories or completing daily journal entries to encourage a build up of written skills.
-There are also plenty of word games, problem solving puzzles and fun activities you can do at home which will help build these foundational skills as well as being really enjoyable at the same time!
+Regular reading not only improves vocabulary but also enhances comprehension skills and creative ideas.
+You can also practise writing short stories or completing daily journal entries to encourage a build-up of written skills.
+There are plenty of word games, problem solving puzzles and fun activities you can do at home which will help build these foundational skills as well as being really enjoyable at the same time!

 Remember that every child is different, so tailor your approach to suit your child's learning style and pace.
 Be patient, understanding and supportive throughout the preparation process.

-Keystone Tutor Abigail gives her top tips for 7+ exam preparation
+Keystone Tutor Abigail gives her top tips for 7 Plus exam preparation

 "Look for opportunities to prepare in everyday activities.
 For example, if preparing your child for a dictation element, be sure to play audiobooks while they're in the car or during down time at home.
 Play games like Bananagrams and hangman to help with their spelling.